openstack/nova/doc/source/devref/distributed_scheduler.rst

 Simple Zone Aware Scheduling
 ----------------------------
 The easiest way to get started with the `ZoneAwareScheduler` is to use the `nova.scheduler.host_filter.HostFilterScheduler`.
-This scheduler uses the default Host Filter as and the `weight_hosts` method simply returns a weight of 1 for all hosts.
+This scheduler uses the default Host Filter and the `weight_hosts` method simply returns a weight of 1 for all hosts.
 But, from this, you can see calls being routed from Zone to Zone and follow the flow of things.

 The `--scheduler_driver` flag is how you specify the scheduler class name.